 University Teaching

 Joe lectures academically on topics in business, politics, economics, and statistics.
 Subfield topics include political behavior, institutions, research methodology, data science, analytics and NLP.
-His experience includes the instruction of hundreds of undergraduate and graduate students at top universities and academic conferences, most at Columbia University.
+His experience includes the instruction of hundreds of undergraduate and graduate students at top universities and academic conferences, most at Columbia and Emory.

 Course Offerings

 Quality of Instruction.
-The average student scores Joe’s teaching a 4.8/5 (N=228 reviews submitted, 40% participation rate, 6 courses).
+The average student scores Joe’s teaching a 4.8/5 (N=241 reviews submitted, 40% participation rate, 6 courses).
 His current and previous teaching positions follow.

 Topics in Methodology: Introduction to Text-as-Data